iterorganization/IMAS-Validator/docs/source/courses/basic/run.rst

         Call the IDS validator including custom tests for the db_entry with url .................
         The custom rules are defined in the ................. folder.
-        Run only the ..... tests
+        Run only the ..... tests.
+        Try out all the filtering options.

     .. md-tab-item:: Solution